 Primary pulmonary angiosarcoma

-Primary pulmonary angiosarcoma is an extremely rare tumour that can involve the lung.
+Primary pulmonary angiosarcoma is an extremely rare tumor that can involve the lung.
 It is considered the rarer form of angiosarcoma involving the lung.

 Like other angiosarcomas, they are derived from vascular endothelial cells.